eceisik/FeTS_Challenge_METU_FL_Team/README.md

 ```

 - **Collaborator choice function:** *all_collaborators_train*
-    All collaborators participate to the each FL round.
+    All collaborators participate in each FL round.

 - **Aggregation function:** *fedAvgM*
     Federated Averaging with server momentum uses accumulated gradients for the weight update.